Chapter 5. COM Servers

 other useful static methods.
 Six of the methods are overloaded and

-return the result of the macro MAKE_HRESULT(3, FACILITY_ITF, nID)
+return the result of the macro MAKE_HRESULT(3, FACILITY_ITF, nID), creating a custom failure HRESULT.

 1static HRESULT WINAPI